rxu7s/pBot/README.md

 # Features
 * Hidden -> Works on /tmp directory
+* If os is windows and program is encoded, startup cannot be used
 * Startup -> Adds itself to /boot
 * Mining uses half of the CPU (changeable)
 * DDoS attack uses 'storm' script